MicrosoftDocs/VBA-Docs/api/Outlook.NameSpace.Logon.md

 End Sub
 ```

 Starting in Outlook 2010, if you have multiple profiles, you have configured Outlook to always use a default profile, and you use the **Logon** method to log on to the default profile without prompting the user, the user will receive a prompt to choose a profile anyway.
-To avoid this behavior, do not use the **Logon** method; use the workaround suggested in the preceding `InitializeMAPI` example instead.
+To avoid this behavior, don't use the **Logon** method; use the workaround suggested in the preceding `InitializeMAPI` example instead.

 ## Example